itskathylam/codeclub_hplc/README.md

 2020-11-03

-Using data my first trial HPLC experiment, I will touch on/review/introduce:
+For this Code Club session, I will use data from my first trial HPLC experiment (!) to touch on/review/introduce:

 My system for experiment organization
 R notebooks/css snippet for width control